cyrenthix/cyrenthix/README.md

 #### ❔ **About me:**

-I focus on developing products that combine robust security, good optimization, and a user interface that is clear at a glance.
+I focus on developing products that combine robust stability, optimization, and understandable structure

-I refactor my code regularly to keep its quality at a high level, including idiomaticity.

-For each product, I use tools such as bundlers, linters, and other utilities to ensure cleanliness, readability, and stability while adhering to solid guidelines

 ---